gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Non-critical Error in the Protection {#non-critical-errors}

-A non-critical error in DTLS 1.3 means that the protection operator is capable of recovering without the need of the whole Association to be restarted.
+A non-critical error in DTLS 1.3 means that the Protection Operator is capable of recovering without the need of the whole Association to be restarted.

 From SCTP perspective, a non-critical error will be perceived as a temporary problem in the transport and will be handled with retransmissions and SACKS according to {{RFC9260}}.

-When the protection operator will experience a non-critical error, an ABORT chunk SHALL NOT be sent.
+When the Protection Operator will experience a non-critical error, an ABORT chunk SHALL NOT be sent.

 # Procedures {#procedures}